PEM-Humboldt/.github/pull_request_template.md

 ## 🤔 Considerations
 > Write if it's necessary to make data modifications or other special things to test these changes

+## ✅ Checks
+> List of additional checks for a development.
+For example, update the docs.